cats-of-the-world/boitata/docs/src/reference/providers.md

 ## Local models with Ollama

-No API key required — just point at a running Ollama instance:
+No API key required; just point at a running Ollama instance:

 ```toml
 provider = "ollama"